CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/VAV_Hybrid/README.md

        Recognize.model - Name of the model to be used for recognition Recognize.modelVariant - It can have a few values including USE_BEST_AVAILABLE, USE_STANDARD, USE_ENHANCED
-       Synthesize.voiceName - It refers to the name of the Voice to be used for the prompts coming from Google Synthesize.voiceGender - It refers to the gender of the Voice to be used for the prompts coming from Google
+       Synthesize.voiceName - It refers to the name of the Voice to be used for the prompts coming from vendor side Synthesize.voiceGender - It refers to the gender of the Voice to be used for the prompts coming from vendor side

 ## Virtual Agent Voice Element specific guide
 * In the VirtualAgentVoice element, mention the Config ID in the "Config ID" field.
 If this field is left blank default config is fetched.